 - late development of gross motor skills (sitting up, walking, or crawling)

-- late speech development or trouble with communication
+- delayed speech development or trouble with communication

 - late development of self-help skills such as feeding oneself, using the potty, putting on own clothes

 - challenges learning about the concept of money or paying for things

 - trouble learning or understanding social rules

 - challenges solving problems

 To check if your child is meeting his/her developmental milestones, you can view the checklists below with milestone timelines set forth by the Centers for Disease Control and Prevention.

 You can print out the checklists to take your child’s doctor as well.

 6 Months Old

 One Year Old